-After the war he attended the brewing school in Munich and graduated as a brewing engineer.
+After the war, he attended the brewing school in Munich and graduated as a brewing engineer.
 In 1953 he married Johanna Rochlitzer (1930 – 2020), daughter of Margarethe Binder and the lawyer and composer Dr. Ludwig Rochlitzer, who died in the air raid on Vienna on March 12, 1945 because he refused to seek protection in the air raid shelter.
-It was not until 1955, after the Russians left, that he and his wife moved from his parents’ villa at Prager Strasse 20 to Kärntner Ring in Vienna’s 1st district.
+It was not until 1955, after the Russians had left, that he and his wife moved from his parents’ villa at Prager Strasse 20 to Kärntner Ring in Vienna’s 1st district.
 His son Viktor was born in 1960 and his son Heinrich in 1963.
-In that year he also began building his country estate in Hettmannsdorf, Neunkirchen/Lower Austria, whereby his father supports him with generous financial means.
+In that year he also began building his country estate in Hettmannsdorf, Neunkirchen/Lower Austria, whereby his father supported him with generous financial means.

-In his private life he loved hunting and clay target shooting, where he won numerous prizes.
-1969 – 1978 he was President of the Association of Hunting and Clay Pigeon Shooters in Austria.
-In this context he also accompanied the Austrian delegation of clay pigeon shooters at the 1968 Olympic Games in Mexico and at the 1978 World Cup in Seoul, South Korea.
-After the death of his father, he was co-tenant of his 2,500 hectare hunt in Andau/Seewinkel for a few years, then in St. Andrä in Burgenland.
-Until shortly before his death, he rented a hunt from Heiligenkreuz Abbey in the neighboring forest of Hettmannsdorf.
+In his private life, he loved hunting and clay pigeon shooting, where he won numerous prizes.
+From 1969 to 1978 he was “President of the Association of Hunting and Clay Pigeon Shooters” in Austria.
+In this context he also accompanied the Austrian delegation of clay pigeon shooters at the Olympic Games in Mexico in 1968 and at the World Cup in Seoul in South Korea in 1978.
+After the death of his father, he was co-tenant of his 2,500 hectare hunt in Andau/Seewinkel for a few years, then in St. Andrä in the Burgenland.
+Until shortly before his death, he rented a hunt from Heiligenkreuz Abbey in the neighbouring forest of Hettmannsdorf.